Krishna Desai: Death

 Desai was stabbed to death on 5 June 1970.
 He was a sitting MLA when he was murdered.
 Seven suspects were arrested on 8 June 1970.
 Nineteen people were charged and sixteen were convicted for the murder.
 The accused were defended by Ram Jethmalani.
-Balasaheb Thackeray's complicity in the murder was never proven.
+Bal Thackeray's complicity in the murder was never proven.
 Prakash writes that those convicted were members of the Shiv Sena.
 According to Dipankar Gupta, the Shiv Sena chief Bal Thackeray congratulated those who killed Desai, declaring, "we must not miss a single opportunity to massacre communists wherever we find them."

 Aftermath

 In the special by-election held in October 1970, his wife Sarojini Desai was nominated by the CPI, but she was defeated by the Shiv Sena candidate Wamanrao Mahadik by a narrow margin of 1679 votes (of the nearly 62000 votes cast).

 According to the communists, the then Indian National Congress government had an interest in weakening and driving out the communists, and so it "supported the incident".